valentinradu/Trellis/README.md

 ## Multi-threading

-Firestarter expects all its methods to be called on the same thread (usually the main thread).
+Trellis expects all its methods to be called on the same thread (usually the main thread).
 However, since the `receive(action:)` method of the service is async, you can always offload the work to multiple threads as long as you return to the same thread before returning the result (e.g. using `receive(on:)` in `Combine`)

 ## Example